remiliacorp/miladymaxxer/README.md

 - Navigate to seen milady profiles from session
 - Per-account exemptions
 - Avatar dataset export for offline labeling
-- miladymaker.net green theme

 **Other**
-- All censorship filters removed
+- All censorship filters removed from banteg's original "milady-shrinkifier", making use of same milady detection model
 - Works in timelines, threads, profiles, "Who to follow", notifications, DMs
 - Debug mode with detection scores